eliza411/testkitchen/slides/slides.rst

 #.
 Multiple Field Values: [ ] Uncheck Display all values in the same row
 #.
 Expand Rewrite Results
 #. [√] Rewrite the output of this field
 #.
-In the text field, enter [field_gallery_image_2-title] (View the available patterns by expanding Rep lacement patterns.)
+In the text field, enter [field_gallery_image_2-title] (View the available patterns by expanding REPLACEMENT PATTERNS.)
 #.
 Apply (all displays)

-You now have three fields, all named the same thing but configured differently, the main image, the thumbnails, and the image titles.
+You now have three fields, all named the same thing but configured differently: the main image, the thumbnails, and the image titles.

 Finally, remove the Content Title since it redundantly displays the name of the gallery.